puppetlabs-toy-chest/boltwash/README.md

 # boltwash

 A [Wash](https://puppetlabs.github.io/wash/) plugin for [Bolt](https://puppetlabs.github.io/bolt/).
-This plugin presents a view of Bolt targets organized by groups, and allows you to navigate their filesystems (currently only with SSH).
+This plugin presents a view of Bolt targets organized by groups, and allows you to navigate their filesystems
 ```
 wash . > stree bolt
 bolt